- Chart

 Bid-Ask Spread

-The bid-ask spread for PDBC is generally tight, reflecting its high liquidity and minimizing transaction costs for investors.
+The bid-ask spread for PDBC is generally tight, reflecting active trading and efficient market pricing, which minimizes trading costs for investors.

 Market Dynamics